 Assume an option trader is long (owns) one SPY 280 call that expires Friday.
 If the SPY ETF settles at 287.00, this option trader will end up long (owning) 100 shares of SPY on the Monday following expiration, and will be required to outlay $28,000 for 100 shares of the ETF.
 Come Monday morning, this trader has meaningful market exposure and potential downside risk should SPY move lower.

 Assume another option trader is long (owns) one XSP 280 call that expires the same Friday.
-If XSP settles at 287.00 on expiration, the expiring 280 call would settle at 7.00, and the option trader would be credited the dollar difference between 7.00 and where the option had settled the previous day.
-(For example, if the 280 calls settled at 5.00 the previous day, the XSP option trader would be credited 2.00, or $200, at expiration).
+If XSP settles at 287.00 on expiration, the expiring 280 call would settle at $7.00 and the trader’s one lot would be worth $700.
+The trader would not carry any residual position or market exposure after the cash settlement.

 S&P 500 Index